 While it’s informative drunk neat, this isn’t the best way to enjoy it, as the botanicals are overwhelming.
 Once tonic is added, the elements cohere quite pleasingly.
 While there's more intensity than you might expect, the rose and jasmine give you just the floral lift you’d hope for.
 This is one that could do a lot in cocktails as well.

 Put your bottle to good use by making one of our favourite pink gin cocktails.

 The best spirits, taste tested by the experts

 How to serve gin

 What do you think of the pink gin trend?
 Is it a crude reworking of the traditional spirit, or a delicious new way to drink gin?
-We'd love to hear your thoughts in the comments below...
+Leave a comment below...